B-Stanley-0316/Nat_Parks_Project/README.md

 We attempted averaging the popularity data by park, which standardized it for the linear regression, but effectively changed the data.
 In reality, popularity of park is very subjective.

+Our future recommendation is to use the Yelp API to get popularity data by park.

 2. Unable to answer original question "What state should we build the next park?".

 In order to answer this we would have to have values for if a state is desireable or undesireable - which we could assign using criteria in the original dataset, and it does not need machine learning.

+Our future recommendation is to work with National Parks Service stakeholders to understand priorities for trails in the next parkand get updated usage data for similar trails.

 3. Popularity and Rating are very subjective and difficult to make predictions based on this.